acbarrentine/chimera-md/readme.md

 and should compile on just about any platform.

 One interesting thing I noted while developing this.
-While running it locally prevents the user of Docker directory mapping, I was able to use soft links to present a unified folder structure under the document root.
+While running it locally prevents the use of Docker directory mapping, I was able to use soft links to present a unified folder structure under the document root.
 The server was able to navigate them just fine.
 That does not appear to be the case in the Docker version, however.